-After completion of study of this unit, a learner will come to know speculators, corporations, governments, foreign currency remittance companies and other financial institutions.
+After completion of study of this unit, a learner will come to know

 - Learner will come to know about forex market. - Learner will comprehend the working of forex market. - Learners will understand who the participants of the forex market are. - Learners will understand different characteristics of forex market.